defenseunicorns/zarf-docs/docs/3-zarf-basics/2-zarf-components.md

     manifests: <OBJ LIST>             # Raw manifests that get converted into zarf-generated helm charts during deploy
       - name: <STRING>                # Name of the component
         namespace: <STRING>           # Namespace to install the manifest into
-                                      # TODO @JPERRY does this default to 'default'?
+                                      # This defaults to 'default'
         files: <STRING LIST>          #
         kustomizations: <STRING LIST> #